 To support them in their challenge, throughout the week the children had the opportunity to work with individuals from different business sectors who visited the school.
 These included the banking sector, project management and marketing and local small business owners.

-The children in Foundation and Key Stage 1 learnt about the importance of saving money and profit making during an assembly with Miss Beer from the HSBC.
-In Key Stage 2 we had a visit from Mr Goodall who is the manager of the Halifax branch in Launceston.
-He talked to the children about budgeting, profit margins and loss, all of which was delivered through the context of making a cake.
+The children in Key Stage 2 learnt about the importance of saving money and profit making during an assembly with staff from the TSB Bank .
+In Foundation and Key Stage 1, we had a visit from Mr Bulley who is the catering manager from Catered who provide our school meals service.
+He talked to the children about the importance of food hygiene and helped the children in Foundation Stage with making their products for their cake stall.

-The children in Key Stage 2 also had the opportunity to work with Claire Honey from the RIO project.
+The children in Years 5 and 6 also had the opportunity to work with Claire Honey from the RIO project.
 During these sessions she talked about how her company operates and the importance of designing and marketing a good product in order to make a profit.

 The children drew upon the information that they learnt during the week to support them in designing, advertising and making their own products in order to support their own enterprise work.
-Each year group also created an advert for their products which are listed below:
+Each year group also created an advert for their products.